Leoguzzo/hello_word/README.md

-This is a simply calculator for PASCAL.
+This is a very simply calculator for PASCAL.
 What do you think about it?